 Based on my experience, the reason why a child refuses visitation typically falls into one of four categories each of which requires a different approach by the parents.
 Here’s what you should and should not do in each situation:

-- Manipulation by the Parent – When a parent manipulates a child against visitation, this is one of the most challenging circumstances to address legally and psychologically.
-In this situation, the manipulating parent typically does thing such as:
+3. Manipulation by the Parent – When a parent manipulates a child against visitation, this is one of the most challenging circumstances to address legally and psychologically.
+In this situation, the manipulating parent typically does things such as:

 Do I Have to Force My Child to Visit with the Other Parent?